iNextrix/ASTPP/README.md

 Getting started with ASTPP
 --------------------------
-For a standard installation please follow the <a href="https://docs.astppbilling.org/display/itplmars/Installation">Setup instructions</a>
+For a standard installation, please follow the <a href="https://docs.astppbilling.org/display/itplmars/Installation">Setup Instructions</a>
 from the documentation.

-Then follow the <a href="https://docs.astppbilling.org/display/itplmars/Getting+started">Getting Started guide</a>.
+Then follow the <a href="https://docs.astppbilling.org/display/itplmars/Getting+started">Getting Started Guide</a>.

+For a standard upgradation, please follow the <a href="https://docs.astppbilling.org/itplmars/latest/upgradation-56431084.html">Upgradeation Guide</a>

 Community
 ---------